 Even a minor logistics oversight can sabotage an event.
-As soon as attendees walk in, any detail that’s out of place will be noticed — and shared on social media.
+As soon as attendees walk in, any detail that’s out of place will be noticed — and maybe even shared on social media.

 That’s why event logistics are so critical to get right.
-From venue and on-site technology to staffing and contingency plans, follow these nine tips to ensure a smooth operation.
+From venue and on-site technology to staffing and contingency plans, follow these event planning and logistics tips to ensure a smooth operation.

-When researching venues, consider options that build brand value.
-Nontraditional event venues like airport hangars or greenhouses inspire attendees to post on social media, which broadcasts your event to a larger audience.
+Your venue can set the tone for your entire event.
+Nontraditional event venues like airport hangars or greenhouses, for example, can inspire attendees to post pictures on social media — broadcasting your event to a larger audience.

 2. Map out the site for your event

 Map out your venue grounds, and try to make the measurements of the ticket and vendor kiosks, restroom facilities, and any other stalls or booths as accurate as possible.
 Determine where any food trucks, entrances, and generators will go.
 Once you figure out all the elements of your event map, it’ll be easier to figure out the best entry process and work out how to accommodate lines.